 In addition to the novelty and magnificence, the economic value of this bamboo is undeniable.
 Bamboo farmers throughout the tropics of Southeast Asia, Indonesia, Africa, and South America are all eager to add this species to their menageries.
 In the right conditions, it could easily surpass the productivity of every other bamboo variety.

 Seeds of D. sinicus remain scarce, however.
 The plants flower sporadically, with an unpredictable cycle.
 And seed production is even less reliable, as male and female flowers tend to bloom at separate times.
 Occasionally, you’ll find bamboo seeds available online, but it’s a notoriously risky business.
-The species are frequently not what they claim.
+The seeds are frequently not the species that the sellers claim.
 This could be an honest mistake, as the seeds are impossible to recognize, but it could also be an act of outright deceit.

 Propagation by cuttings may turn out to be a more reliable method.
 But it will probably take years to achieve significant numbers and meet the demand of bamboo farmers and hobbyists around the world.